Industrial and Systems Engineering

 The ISE B.S. in Engineering Program Educational Objectives are a set of skills that are necessary to function successfully in modern engineering practice.
 It is expected that ISE graduates have been prepared in each of these areas and will exhibit each of these characteristics as they pursue their professional careers:

-The objectives of the Industrial and Systems Engineering program are to produce graduates who:Student Outcomes are a set of skills that assure the achievement of the ISE program educational objectives.
+The objectives of the Industrial and Systems Engineering program are to produce graduates who will:Student Outcomes are a set of skills that assure the achievement of the ISE program educational objectives.
 Before graduating, ISE students will demonstrate their skills in the following key areas:

-- will be able to design, develop, and implement systems which integrate people, materials, equipment, information and energy
+- design, develop, and implement systems which integrate people, materials, equipment, information and energy

-- will be capable of operating effectively in dynamic and diverse organizations
+- operate effectively in dynamic and diverse organizations

-- will demonstrate a professional attitude, integrity and commitment to life-long learning in their work
+- demonstrate a professional attitude, integrity and commitment to life-long learning in their work

 - an ability to apply knowledge of mathematics, science, and engineering